 Request books, articles, and other items not available at UST.
-Visit the InterLibrary Loan page for more info or watch this tutorial.
+Visit the InterLibrary Loan page for more info.
 Use the Notes field on the request form to let the ILL staff know that you are in the Rome CORE program and need materials electronically (generally possible for articles or individual book chapters, not generally for entire books, unless we own the ebook).

 Would you like some expert assistance with writing and editing your paper?
 The Writing Center offers students studying abroad “e-tutoring”: you can visit the Center’s web site, register for an account, and request an online e-tutoring appointment.
 Follow their online instructions to attach a draft of your paper (no matter how rough) and tell the Undergraduate Peer Consultants what your concerns are.
 The consultant then takes the allotted hour to work on the paper and get ideas for development and revisions back to you.